Fuji Rock Festival: History

+2025

+The festival was held from July 25 until 27.
+The headline acts were Fred Again, Vulfpeck and Vampire Weekend.
+Attendance for the weekend was 122,000 guests, with both the Saturday single-day tickets and the three-day passes selling out.
+2025 also saw the addition of a new stage, Orange Echo, and the closure of the Day Dreaming stage on top of the mountain.

+Other major acts included Tycho, Perfume Genius, Ichiko Aoba, Kiasmos, Ezra Collective, Sambomaster, Ginger Root, NewDad, Jane Remover, Ego-Wrappin', The Hives, English Teacher, Galactic, and Jake Shimabukuro.

+2024

+The festival was held from July 26 until 28.
+The headline acts were The Killers, Kraftwerk and Noel Gallagher's High Flying Birds.

+Other major acts included Floating Points, King Krule, Denki Groove, Hiromi's Sonicwonder, 2manydjs, the Yussef Dayes Experience, Ride, Fontaines D.C., The Allman Betts Band, and George Porter Jr..

 2023

-The festival will be hold from July 28 until 30.
-The headline acts will be The Strokes (Friday), Foo Fighters (Saturday) and Lizzo (Sunday).
-Other major acts will include Alanis Morissette, Lewis Capaldi, Weezer, Louis Cole, NxWorries, Denzel Curry, Yeah Yeah Yeahs, Yo La Tengo, Slowdive, Cory Wong and more.
+The festival was held from July 28 until 30.
+The headline acts were The Strokes, Foo Fighters and Lizzo.

+Other major acts included the Yeah Yeah Yeahs, Eastern Youth, Yves Tumor, Yo La Tengo, Cory Henry, Overmono, Ryoji Ikeda, Slowdive, Weyes Blood, Romy, Cory Wong, FKJ, Yard Act, and Ásgeir.

 2022

 The festival was held from July 29 until 31, and saw the return of international artists.
 The headline acts were Vampire Weekend, Jack White and Halsey.

-Other major acts include: Syd, Arlo Parks, Mogwai, Elephant Gym, Black Pumas, Awich, Dawes and Fontaines D.C.
+Other major acts include: Syd, Awich, Dawes, Arlo Parks, Mogwai, Elephant Gym, and Hanaregumi.
+Many artists were forced to cancel their appearances due to contracting COVID-19 or other artist circumstances, including Black Pumas and Fontaines D.C..

 2021

 The festival was announced to be held from August 20 until 22 and the for the first time, the festival only included domestic artists due to the COVID-19 pandemic.
 The headline acts were Radwimps, King Gnu and Denki Groove.

 Other major acts include: The Bawdies, Indigo la End, Chai, Yoshinori Sunahara, Aoi Teshima, Char, and Ichiko Aoba.